Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

-GUI widget recognition is a significant foundation of vision-based GUI testing.
+GUI element recognition, \ie GUI widget recognition, is a significant foundation of vision-based GUI testing.
 It refers to the accurate localization and operation of various elements on the GUI interface, such as buttons, menus, text boxes, lists, \etc, by some technical means.
 Currently, there are still some challenges in accurate GUI widget recognition in mobile app GUI testing research.

-First, GUI interfaces often contain widgets of multiple types, levels, and states, and may change as the software is updated and changed.
+GUI often contain widgets of multiple types, levels, and states, and may change as the software is updated and changed.
 This requires that GUI widget recognition technology adapt to different GUI frameworks, platforms, and technologies, be flexible to deal with dynamic and asynchronous GUI elements, be compatible with different resolutions and scaling ratios, and deal with display issues like occlusion and overlap \cite{liu2020owl, yu2021layout}.
-In addition, the commonly used GUI widget recognition techniques mainly include attribute-based recognition, image-based recognition, and AI-based recognition.
-Attribute-based recognition relies on the uniqueness and stability of GUI element attribute values in layout files.
-If the attribute values change or repeat, it will lead to identification failure or error \cite{zhu2021gui}.
-Image-based recognition is easily affected by the image quality, similarity, deformation, \etc, which are prone to mismatching or missing matching.
-Ai-based recognition requires a large amount of labeled data and computational resources.
+Image-based recognition is easily affected by the image quality, similarity, deformation, \etc, which are prone to mismatching or missing matches.
+AI-based recognition requires a large amount of labeled data and computational resources.
 Finally, the integration of GUI widget recognition technology and testing tools is an issue.
 GUI widget recognition technology often needs to work in cooperation with other components to realize the end-to-end test automation process \cite{ran2022automated}.
 This requires testers to consider the matching degree and integration difficulty between the testing tool and the GUI widget recognition technology when selecting or using it.

-GUI widget semantic analysis and understanding refers to understanding the meaning, function, and relationship of various GIU elements through specific technical means, so as to be able to generate, execute, and verify test cases more intelligently.
+GUI widget semantic analysis and understanding refers to understanding the meaning, function, and relationship of various GUI elements through specific technical means, so as to be able to generate, execute, and verify test cases more intelligently.